HKUDS/Vimo/README.md

 ### Option 2: Run Vimo from Source Code

+> [!NOTE]
+> Ensure the backend service is running before launching the frontend application.
+> This setup has been tested and verified to work seamlessly on macOS with M1 chips.

 #### Step 1: Set Up and Start Backend Service

 Since Vimo utilizes a Python-based VideoRAG server as its backend, please follow the steps below to create the appropriate Python environment: